damast93/fun/README.md

     data Bool

 does the following things for us: It defines a function `Bool` that wraps any object into a new dedicated user-object of type `Bool`.
-And it allows us to unwrap again using `Bool?`, giving us back the underlying object.
+And it allows us to unwrap again using `Bool!`, giving us back the underlying object or raising an error if the types don't fit.
+Also, we can typecheck using `Bool?`.
 As we wanted

     true 1 2

 results in an error, as `true` not a callable `lambda` but just a `Bool` object.
+For the core types, similar type-checking functions `int!`, `unit?` etc. exist but unwrap nothing, just returning the very same object instead.

 # Sweet sweet extensions

 That's it, that's all the core features we need.
-The rest is syntactic sugar just to make life easier and prettier.
+The rest is syntactic sugar for making life easier and prettier.

 ## Delay